General Build Options

 Check this option to generate sourcemap.
 The engine files and project scripts will be compressed by default during the build.

 Replace Splash Screen

-If this option is checked, importing scripts will be faster, but you will not be able to use module characteristics, such as
+If this option is checked, the script import speed is faster, but module features such as

-Currently, due to the adjustment of the build mechanism, the processing of different platforms are injected into the Build panel as plugins.
-After you select the platform you want to build in the Platform of the Build panel, you will see the expanded options for the corresponding platform, and the name of the expanded options is the platform plugin name.
-You can see each platform plugin in Extension -> Extension Manager -> Internal of the main menu of the editor.
+Due to the adjustment of the current build mechanism, the processing of different platforms is injected into the Build panel in the form of a plugin.
+After selecting the platform to build in the Platform option of the Build panel, notice the expanded options of the corresponding platform.
+The name of the expanded option is the platform plug-in name, in the editor main menu Extensions -> Extension Manager -> Internal to see various platform plug-ins.

-Custom build plugins are handled in the same way as platform plugins, see Extend the Build Process for details.
+Creator supports custom extension build plugins, handled in the same way as platform plugins.
+For details, please refer to the Extension Build Process documentation.

-Configuration of other parameters involved in the build
+Configuration of Other Options Involved in the Build

-The configuration in the editor menu bar Project -> Project Settings will affect the result of the project build, please refer to Project Settings for details.
+The configuration of Project -> Project Settings in the menu bar of the editor will affect the result of the project build.
+For details, please refer to the Project Settings documentation.